ibm-cloud-docs/codeengine/cmd-args.md

 {: caption="Docker and {{site.data.keyword.codeengineshort}} names" caption-side="bottom"}

 - If `--command` is used, then any image `Entrypoint` value is overwritten and any image `CMD` values are ignored.
-- If `--argument` is used, then any image `CMD` value is overwritten.
+- If `--argument` is used, then any image `Command` value is overwritten.